ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 Script-driven customization
 :  To customize your images, you edit a user-provided script (`customer_script.sh`) and specify software packages, dependencies, and configurations specific to your business needs.

- {{site.data.keyword.spectrum_full_notm}} deployment validation
+{{site.data.keyword.spectrum_full}} deployment validation
-:  After the custom image builder creates the image, the automation validates it through {{site.data.keyword.spectrum_full_notm}} deployment, which helps ensure that the image is functional and ready for use within the cluster.
+:  After the custom image builder creates the image, the automation validates it through {{site.data.keyword.spectrum_full}} deployment, which helps ensure that the image is functional and ready for use within the cluster.

 Private catalog integration
 :  You can add the created custom image to your private catalog within your {{site.data.keyword.cloud_notm}} account and then share it with other accounts.